Solar for agricultural producers

 A few special considerations

 The cost of a solar system depends on its size, location, market forces, and the availability of incentives and tax credits.
-Fortunately, farmers who want to go solar can get access to excellent funding opportunities.
+Fortunately, farmers who want to go solar can get access to excellent funding and financing opportunities.

 - Accelerated Depreciation: The Modified Accelerated Cost Recovery System (MACRS) allows businesses to recover investments in assets through tax deductions.
-Businesses can deduct 85 percent of qualified solar equipment over a five-year period.
-To learn more about accelerated depreciation read this article from the Solar Energy Industries Association.
+Businesses can deduct 85 percent of the value of qualified solar equipment over a five-year period.
+To learn more about accelerated depreciation, read this article from the Solar Energy Industries Association.
 Talk to your accountant about how best to manage the tax benefits of going solar.

 - Rural Energy for America Program (REAP): This USDA program offers loans and grants for solar systems.

 - REAP provides competitive grant funding and guaranteed loan financing to agricultural producers and rural small businesses for renewable energy systems or energy efficiency improvements.

-- Agricultural producers with at least 50 percent of gross income coming from agricultural operations are eligible to apply for competitive grant funding and guaranteed loan financing through REAP.
+- Agricultural producers with at least 50 percent of gross income coming from on-site agricultural operations are eligible to apply for competitive grant funding and guaranteed loan financing through REAP.

 - Competitive grants are available for up to 25 percent of total eligible project costs.
 Loan guarantees are available for up to 75 percent of total eligible project costs.
 Combined grant funding and loan guarantees are available for up to 75 percent of total eligible project costs.

 - Get help going solar with USDA REAP grant funding – get started by talking to the Solar Experts at our Help Desk to figure out what’s right for you.

-- The USDA NRCS’s Environmental Quality Incentives Program (EQIP) On-Farm Energy Initiative provides financial assistance for farmers and ranchers to analyze energy use and improve energy efficiency on the farm.
+- The USDA Natural Resources Conservation Service’s Environmental Quality Incentives Program (EQIP) On-Farm Energy Initiative provides financial assistance for farmers and ranchers to analyze energy use and improve energy efficiency on the farm.